 State of Hunger

-State of Hunger is the largest ever piece of research into hunger and food bank use in the UK.
-This three-year project, carried out by researchers at Heriot-Watt University, will help us to understand the scale of hunger and poverty in the UK and how we can move towards an end for the need for food banks.
+This new report is part of State of Hunger, the largest ever study into hunger and food bank use in the UK.
+Carried out by researchers at Heriot-Watt University, this research is helping us to understand the scale of hunger and destitution in the UK and learn how we can work together to build a hunger free future.

 This is unacceptable – and the research shows us just what needs to happen to change things for the better.

 We know that extremely low income is a key factor driving people to food banks, and social security payments were a real issue.
 We need change now to make sure we can all afford the basics.
 With high rates of unemployment and redundancies, it’s vital that the UK Government acts now to protect people from poverty.
 We need government at all levels to recognise that they have the power to deliver the changes we need to build a different future.

 “How can anyone in this country stay warm and dry and buy food on just £248 a month after rent?
 People struggling in extreme poverty are pushed to the doors of food banks because they don’t have enough money to survive.
 Hunger in the UK isn’t about food – it’s about people not being able to afford the basics.

 “We know we can change this.
 We need to change the conversation around poverty and take action together.
 We need government at all levels to commit to ending the need for food banks once and for all and to develop a plan to do so.
 It’s time for government to make this a priority – to recognise that it must be an essential part of their levelling up agenda to work towards a hunger free future where we can all afford the basics.”

 Emma Revie, Chief Executive of the Trussell Trust